-This fact sheet explains the process of providing a semen sample for analysis, and outlines the various aspects of semen that we examine as part of assessing your fertility and developing a treatment plan.
+This fact sheet explains the process of providing a semen sample at the clinic, and outlines the various aspects of semen that are examined as part of assessing your fertility and developing a treatment plan.

 Why do I need a semen analysis?

 In around 40% of couples having trouble conceiving, the man’s fertility is the main factor or a contributory factor.
-By analysing your semen we can see whether the various features fall within the normal ranges and if not, what treatment may be needed to improve your chances of conceiving.
-Like blood tests, semen analysis results fall on a spectrum for the various features and it’s not usually a simple fertile-infertile result.
+Checking your semen tells us whether the various features fall within the normal ranges and if not, what treatment may be needed to improve your chances of conceiving.
+Like blood tests, semen analysis results fall on a spectrum for the various features and it’s not usually a simple fertile-infertile result

 Producing your semen sample